 This course introduces students to the scientific discipline of psychology.
-It addresses cross cultural issues, historical perspectives, and the importance of psychological well-being, with topics ranging from psychological disorders, therapeutic approaches, and personality, to the biological basis of behavior, learning and memory, development, consciousness, and the social nature of human beings.
+It addresses cross cultural issues, historical perspectives, and the importance of psychological well-being, with topics ranging from psychological disorders,

 This course focuses on sociology as a way of understanding the world.
 Sociology is a field of study that considers social, political, and economic phenomena within the context of social structures, social forces, and group relations.
 Students will be introduced to the field of sociology by way of engaging with several important sociological topics, including socialization, culture, the social construction of knowledge, inequality, race and ethnic relations, poverty, and political sociology.